-Microsoft Teams is a great way for educators to hold meetings online to create a class environment with students, no matter where you all are.
+How to setup Microsoft Teams meetings for students and teachers is more applicable these days than ever before.
+It is a great way for educators to hold meetings online for a class environment with students, no matter where everyone is.
 How to setup Microsoft Teams meetings need not be a mysterious process, as you now have this guide.

 The easiest way to get a meeting setup is to use the Teams desktop client or web app.
 So this is where we will start.

 If your school already uses Teams, then you should be able to pull in necessary data without worry as all your students should be on there.
 If not, adding invitees is an easy process.

 Here's what you need to know about how to setup Microsoft Teams meetings for teachers and students.